-There are a wide range of straightforward ways of doing retrieval practice.
+There are a wide range of straightforward

 Start by checking WHAT you need revise you should have complete and thorough lesson notes to refer to for this purpose.

 Ask your teacher if they have a knowledge organiser for the topics you are studying.